Cooking Gorgeous

 On a lightly floured surface, roll out the pastry with a rolling pin until it's slightly larger than the pie dish, ensuring it's large enough to cover both the bottom and sides of the tin.

-the rolled out dough circle in a flutter pan
+The rolled out dough circle in a fluted tart pan.

-When the oven is heated to 180 °C (360 °F), fill the pastry with dried chickpeas or pie weights to prevent the dough from rising and bake for about 15 minutes.
+When the oven is hot, fill the pastry with dried chickpeas or pie weights to prevent the dough from rising and bake for about 15 minutes.

 Remove the chickpeas or pie weights and cook for another 8-10 minutes until golden brown.